Coiot/cbr-main/src/albums/episode54.md

 - scene_number: 14
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene14.jpg
   narration: "<p>And with a spin of the cylinder, Sangameshwar and Merv evaporated as the demilitarized land between the twin blue dragons and Zimbabwe grew and grew.
 There were so many stories in this part of the world that just disappeared, leaving behind land no god wishes to trek.
-A fitting end.Also fun fact, Newfoundland was just conquered by the Moors.
+A fitting end.
+Also fun fact, Newfoundland was just conquered by the Moors.
 The navy is slowly but surely winning versus the Iroquois.
 Also also, the next turn is another wave of Total War.</p>"
 - scene_number: 15
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene15.jpg